-While the holidays are regarded with anticipation and joy for many families, families with children diagnosed with Autism Spectrum Disorder (ASD) may have mixed feelings.
+While the holidays are regarded with anticipation and joy for many families, families with children on the autism spectrum may have mixed feelings.
 During the holiday season, it is best to plan for what you can anticipate, and expect the unexpected.
-Children with ASD thrive on routines and sameness, and during the holidays, children are taken out of their comfort zones.
+Children on the autism spectrum thrive on routines and sameness, and during the holidays, children are taken out of their comfort zones.
 (For example, they are in unfamiliar places, with many people, and are served different foods.)
 Changes to their usual routines and environment may be overwhelming and cause distress.

 Child perspective: This is going to be a hard day.
 I am not going to school; Mom and Dad are not going to work.
 It isn’t a Saturday or Sunday, so our normal weekend routine is not happening.
 We have a long drive and there might be lots of traffic.
 I will not be able to play on the computer like I usually do each afternoon.
 Dinner will be served earlier than I eat at home.
 The food will be different and I might not like it.
 There will be many people trying to talk to me, and it will probably be quite noisy.
 Everyone will be busy, and I will not know what to do.

 Plan in advance for the day and begin to talk about it early on.
 Here are some ideas to make things easier on the entire family:

 - Dress in comfortable clothes and bring a change of clothing if it is necessary to be dressed for pictures or dinner.